pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 │   │   └── (theme-version).zip
 │   │
 │   └── wordpress
-│       └── (any file or directory required for re-building the Wordpress app...)
+│       └── (any file or directory required for re-building the app...)
 │
 ├── wordpress
 │   └── (application...)